 What is a site preparation contractor?

 Site preparation contractors are individuals or companies that get a construction site ready for work to begin.
-They do this by clearing and grading the land, among other tasks.
+These contractors excel in clearing and grading the land, among other tasks.

 The purpose of hiring contractors is to ensure that the worksite is properly graded to accommodate the project plans.
 If you don’t do this beforehand, you’ll almost certainly come across roadblocks that slow down your project or make it more dangerous for workers.